May Sybil Leslie: Biography

-During World War I Leslie worked on large-scale manufacture of explosives in Liverpool.
-Women were held in low esteem in science and engineering in those years.
+During World War I Leslie was hired in 1915 by the government to work as a chemist on explosive production, concentrating on nitric acid, for WWI efforts.
+She was promoted to be in charge of a government lab in Liverpool after optimizing the manufacturing of nitric acid which was instrumental in the production of large scale manufacturing of explosives.
+Women were held in low esteem in science and engineering in those years consequently making her the first woman to receive recognition for her war work and gaining her the promotion.
 Thus both her Bangor and Liverpool appointments were unusual and could be explained by the shortage of men during the war.
 She had lost her job in explosives research in 1917 upon return of male engineers from the front.

-In 1918 Leslie was awarded a doctoral degree by the University of Leeds for her combined work on thorium and explosives.
+In 1918 Leslie was awarded a doctoral degree by the University of Leeds for her combined work on thorium and explosives, making her the first woman to be awarded with a doctorate degree from the University of Leeds.
 The same year she became a demonstrator in chemistry at Leeds and in 1928 a full lecturer in physical chemistry.
 During those years her research mostly focused on the chemistry of synthetic dyes.
 Back in 1920 she became Fellow of the Royal Society of Chemistry.

 In 1923 Leslie married Alfred Hamilton Burr, a chemist at Salford.
 In 1929 she left Leeds to stay with her husband and returned to Leeds only after his death in 1933.
 She died four years later on 3 July 1937.